ACEnglish/kanpig/README.md

 This parameter will boost the specificity, increase speed, and lower memory usage of kanpig at the cost of recall.

 ### `--maxhom`
 When performing kmer-featurization of sequences (from reads or variants), homopolymer runs above `maxhom` are trimmed to `maxhom`.
 For example, `--maxhom 5` will only count two four-mers in homopolymer runs above 5bp.

 ### `--squish`
 By default, the `--gpenalty` is applied to the scoring function as the difference between a path's node count and a haplotype's variant count.
 With `--squish` the score is weighed by the path's node count minus one.
 This means paths with fewer nodes are preferred over paths with a consistent representation to the alignment.
+This parameter is useful for multi-sample VCFs where consistency between variants' genotypes is more important than preserving the set of exact set of variants that best reflect those described by the alignments.

+### `--ab`
+In loci where reads cluster into a potentially compound heterozygous site, the proportion of reads supporting the haplotype with lower coverage must have at least `--ab` fraction of the reads.
+Otherwise, we assume that the lower-covered haplotype is a mapping/sequencing anaomaly and treat its reads as supporting the reference.
+This parameter at 0.20 boosts specificity and genotype concordance at the cost of (a little bit less) recall.